Nature is endlessly inspiring. It lifts my spirit and fills me with joy.

 My story

-I grew up in Lancaster watching my father paint wonderful pictures of buses and trains on the dining table.
+I grew up in Lancaster watching my father paint wonderful pictures on the dining room table.
 He was a celebrated transport artist with a passion for buses and inspired me greatly.
 I used to try and copy his paintings, so it was no real surprise that at the age of 16 I found my way to Blackpool and Fylde College to study Technical and Scientific Illustration.
 Five years of study ended with a Distinction and passage into working briefly for English Heritage, finishing a project I’d started at college illustrating Furness Abbey in Cumbria.

 After 12 months working on this beautiful building, and with itchy feet, I headed to the Netherlands to work for Philips Electronics as an Illustrator, where I stayed for just over two years.
 From there I went south to the Cote d’Azur in France, finding work with IBM and Accenture before becoming freelance in 1999.
 This gave me creative freedom and allowed me to develop and hone my skills as an artist and illustrator.